hadi-alhadi/mcp-server-odoo/readme.md

-# 🐍 Odoo Accounting MCP Server
+# 🐍 Odoo MCP Server

-This is a simplified, non-production-ready Model Context Protocol (MCP) server designed for experimental integration with **Odoo Accounting** via XML-RPC.
-Specifically tailored for use with [Claude Desktop](https://claude.ai), this project focuses on enabling AI tools to query and analyze **account journal entries** for audit purposes.
-While it allows interaction with Odoo accounting data, its current scope is limited to this specific use case and is not intended for production environments.
-Future exploration might consider expanding to other accounting-related data, such as invoices, depending on the outcomes of the initial focus.
+This project provides a **lightweight, experimental Model Context Protocol (MCP) server** for integrating with **Odoo** via XML-RPC.
+It is primarily designed for use with [Claude Desktop](https://claude.ai), enabling AI tools to query and analyze a wide range of Odoo accounting data.

 ---